chenaciousD/blabla/content/posts/2010-19-08---The-Freshest-Burger-at-your-Fingertips.md

 ## The Process

-The frog team was comprised of interaction designers, visual designers and strategists who collaborated over a period of 10 weeks to design the MVP version of Creator's mobile ordering app. **My role on the team included**:
+The frog team was comprised of interaction designers, visual designers and strategists who collaborated over a period of 10 weeks to design the MVP version of Creator's mobile ordering app. **My role on the team included:**
 - Key client workshop facilitation and alignment meetings
 - Product requirements documentation and prioritization
 - Copywriting and content strategy